 Focus and Scope

 The Undergraduate Journal of Politics and International Relations (UJPIR) is an open access academic journal, which offers undergraduate students an opportunity to publish articles based on their original research.
 The journal publishes articles in the fields of Politics, International Relations, International Studies and European Studies.
 The editorial board is strongly committed to research-based learning and founded this journal to give politics and IR students the opportunity to share their research and to take their first steps in academic publishing.
-Students will experience the process of reworking their assessment submissions into journal articles for publication.
-The UJPIR policy expects dissertations or assessments to be reworked (perhaps in accordance with any feedback received) to fit the journal scope and style.
+Students will experience the process of reworking their assessment submissions into journal articles for publication based upon academic peer review.
+The UJPIR policy expects dissertations or assessments to be reworked (perhaps in accordance with any feedback received from the markers) to fit the journal scope and style.

 We see undergraduate students as researchers-in-training and publishing the results of your work is a key element of being a researcher.

 - introduce students to research disciplines and the publishing process